Beyoncé, Taylor Swift reporter jobs added by Gannett, America's largest newspaper chain

 Both jobs require a willingness to travel extensively and a journalist with a voice "but not a bias," according to the postings.
 In addition to a resume, applicants will have to submit a video cover letter.

-As news of the Swift reporter job spread Tuesday, Gannett came under criticism for its decision to offer such a specific position after announcing hundreds of layoffs and widespread cutbacks last year.
+As news of the Swift reporter job spread Tuesday, Gannett came under criticism for its decision to offer such specific positions after announcing hundreds of layoffs and widespread cutbacks last year.
 The company eliminated 20% of its journalism jobs between 2021 and 2022, according to the Boston Business Journal.

 "As Taylor Swift's fanbase has grown to unprecedented heights, so has the influence of her music and growing legacy – not only on the industry but on our culture.
 She is shaping a generation," Roberts said.